electricitymaps/electricitymaps-contrib/CONTRIBUTING.md

 # License

 We use the GNU Affero General Public License v3.0 for this repository, check the [LICENSE.md][license] file details about what exactly this entails.
+Contributions prior to commit [cb9664f][commit cb9664f] where licensed under [MIT license][old_license]

 # Getting Started